boblemaire/IoTaWatt/Docs/integrators.rst

 Wait about 10-15 minutes for the integration to process the last 24 hours of data.
 When the end time is the same as the current log, the integration is "synchronized" and you can use it to add import and export outputs.
+You can reference or query the import and export outputs to get accurate Wh.

 .. image:: pics/integrators/addExport.png
     :scale: 50 %